Appeal and Hearing Process

-Once the hearing ends, the panel meets to review the facts and evidence presented during the hearing, and consider the applicable law.
+Once the hearing ends, the adjudicator reviews the facts and evidence presented during the hearing, and considers the applicable law.
 The OSET will give its written decision with reasons within 90 days (3 months) of the hearing.

 Remaining seized of the case

 The OSET may decide to continue to be involved with the implementation of its decision for a period of time.
 This is called “remaining seized of the case”.
 See the Practice Direction on Seized Cases.